gv-prashanth/cowsnbulls/README.md

 # cowsnbulls
 Cows and bulls game developed as part of Human Computer Interaction project.
-You can play around at <a href="https://cows-n-bulls.herokuapp.com/"> Cows n Bulls </a>
+You can play around at <a href="#"> Cows n Bulls </a>